matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mind-over-matter.md

 In addition, I had recently gained a promotion at work into a role that I had aspired to for many years.
 A role that carries a lot of technical responsibility with many people looking to me for answers, leadership and guidance.
 I was working on a high profile project that received a lot of scrutiny and criticism.
 I was giving it my all, so it was hard not to take things personally.
 It was a difficult and pressured working environment for quite a long time and whilst I had the support of a brilliant team around me, it took its toll.

 It took a long time for me to accept that something was wrong, despite being more aware of the symptoms given my history with them, I just couldn’t see it.
-“I’m just tired", “I’m stressed at work", “Having a child isn’t easy, every parent must feel this way" are the kind of things I would say to myself to justify my emotions.
+"I’m just tired", "I’m stressed at work", "Having a child isn’t easy, every parent must feel this way" are the kind of things I would say to myself to justify my emotions.
 It wasn’t until I saw the impact it was having on my wife, our relationship and my relationship with my daughter that I started to accept that I needed help.
 My wife was my saviour really, if she hadn’t helped me see what was happening I don’t think I’d have been able to even want to change.

 ### Acceptance